Table of contents

 How Do Hard Money Loan Terms Differ from Traditional Mortgages?

 Hard money loans generally have higher interest rates and shorter repayment terms, often lasting a few months to a couple of years.
 They involve up-front fees, like origination costs, and can require a down payment.
 In contrast, traditional mortgages take longer to close, but tend to have lower rates and longer repayment periods—commonly 15 to 30 years.
-Hard money provides fast approval and relaxed credit checks, making it useful for quick acquisitions or fix-and-flip projects.
+Hard money provides fast approval and lower documentation underwriting (i.e. no tax returns, no W-2 or paystub income verification), making it useful for quick acquisitions or fix-and-flip projects.
 Borrowers must plan carefully for repayment and budget for the loan’s higher costs.

 Which Projects Benefit Most from Hard Money Loans?